skodak/mdc/README.md

 mdc-rebuild
 ```
 7. You can complete the test site installation at [https://webserver.moodle.orb.local/](https://webserver.moodle.orb.local/).
-8. Alternatively you can complete the test site installation from CLI:
+   Alternatively you can complete the test site installation from CLI:
 ```bash
 cd /path/to/moodle
 site-install --agree-license --adminpass="testpassword"
 ```
 9. You can review all outgoing emails at [https://mailpit.moodle.orb.local/](https://mailpit.moodle.orb.local/).
-10. When you are finished with testing you can delete the containers using `mdc-down` script:
+9. When you are finished with testing you can delete the containers:
 ```bash
 cd /path/to/moodle
 mdc-down